3 Reasons to Have a Neighborhood Watch ProgramMay 15, 2014

 When you hear that a neighborhood has a Neighborhood Watch program, you may wonder: why?
 In especially nicer neighborhoods, it can seem as though the ostensible purpose of the Neighborhood Watch – specifically, to prevent crime – is rather pointless, as nicer neighborhoods often seem to have very little crime at all.
 In a neighborhood like that, isn’t a Watch just a waste of time and resources?
 Well, if you view it strictly from that perspective, yes, but there are in fact several reasons to have a Neighborhood Watch Program beyond fighting crime.

 You would be amazed at just how much a Neighborhood Watch Program can help a community come together.
-By joining together in a group and learning to work together, the members of a Neighborhood Watch learn to take responsibility for the health, wellbeing, and safety of the neighborhood.
+By joining together in a group and learning to work together, the members of the program learn to take responsibility for the health, wellbeing, and safety of the neighborhood.

 This kind of ownership is important; increasingly, many communities come to see their safety as simply the province of a private security firm or the police, but this is an irresponsible way to see safety in your community; rather, by taking ownership, you come to see the quality of life of everyone in your neighborhood as important to you.
 This forms bonds of community and friendship that you rarely see outside neighborhoods without a Watch.